Updated on: 11/15/2021

 Your piercer should provide information about which gauge you were pierced at so you know which size jewelry to buy in the future.
 However, if you’re unsure, you can always go to a professional piercer and have them take a look.

 Finding the Right Length for Your Nose Piercing Jewelry

-If you have flatback jewelry, or you’d like to put flatback jewelry in your nose piercing, it’s important that you select the right length.
+If you have flatback jewelry; nose studs; nose bones or you’d like to put any of these types of jewelry in your nose piercing, it’s important that you select the right length.
 The initial jewelry placed in your piercing tends to be a bit longer than you need to allow for any swelling to occur.
 However, once your piercing heals, you will need to downsize your jewelry.
 To help you find the right lengths suitable for your piercing and anatomy, it is often best to see a professional piercer.

-The length of the jewelry refers to the base of the flatback to the top of the post; it is also known as the wearable surface of a piercing.
-The typical length of jewelry placed in standard nostril piercings ranges from ¼” to 5/8.”
+The length of the jewelry refers to the bottom of the post, where enters your piercing hole, to the top of the post; it is also known as the wearable surface of a piercing.
+The typical length of jewelry placed in standard nostril piercings ranges from 1/4” to 5/8.”